peaBerberian/wasp-hls/README.md

 - [ ] Parallel initialization segment and first media segment loading.
       _Priority: average_

-Media demuxing/decoding, and buffer handling:
+Media demuxing/decoding, MSE API and buffer handling:

 - [x] Transmux mpeg-ts (thanks to mux.js for now)
 - [x] End of stream support (as in: actually end when playback reached the end!)
 - [x] Multiple simultaneous type of buffers support (for now only audio and video)
-- [x] Automatically filter out codecs not supported by the current environment.
 - [ ] Discontinuity handling.
       _Priority: average_
 - [ ] Proper handling of `QuotaExceededError` after pushing segments (when low